'Everybody's All Right': Woodridge Family On Surviving Severe Storm Taking A Wall From The Home

 CHICAGO (CBS) — Severe storm damage could be seen throughout the area.

-CBS 2’s Tim McNicholas Woodridge reports near Woodridge Drive Jonquil Lane surveying the damage.READ MORE: LIVE UPDATES: 130 Homes Damaged After Tornado Confirmed In Southwest Suburbs As Dangerous Storms Hit Chicago Area
+CBS 2’s Tim McNicholas Woodridge reports near Woodridge Drive Jonquil Lane surveying the damage.READ MORE: Chicago Weather: Dry For A While

 The sound of chainsaws all over this neighborhood.
 People are jumping into action trying to pick up the pieces after this storm.

-Note: Update: officials now say there are more than 100 damaged structures in Woodridge.
-3 people were transported to hospitals.
-No word on their condition. https://t.co/UfUyiQzDBg